Howdy and welcome to my About page 🙂

 Before we get too much into the details; below is a summary of my education level, where I have worked and what my role was and some of the societies and groups that I am a part of.
 If you would like to know contact me using this page.

 Bachelor of Computer Science – Digital Systems Security; from the University of Wollongong, 2013.

-Master of Computer Science – Computer and Network Security, and Intelligent Systems; from the University of Wollongong, 2016
+Master of Computer Science – Computer and Network Security, and Intelligent Systems with Distinction; from the University of Wollongong, 2016

-Technical Project Lead; at Itree from October 2017 – Present Day
+Software Engineer Technical Lead; at Itree from October 2017 – Present Day

 Software Engineer; at Itree from October 2014 – September 2017

 Pre-Sales Technical Solution Consultant – Middleware; at Oracle from August 2014 – September 2014

 If you don’t know already, my name is Christopher Tom Kochovski.
 Currently I am an Software Engineer Technical Lead at Itree with my daily IDE being IntelliJ, Java as my go to programming language and my liquids of choice that keeps me charged during the day are a number of medium flat white coffees with one sugar (but I am trying to cut back, I promise).